Willingdon College: Silver jubilee

+1944

-During this period, Centers of higher education and colleges were rare.
-With the establishment of the Willingdon College the students in Southern Maharashtra and from the Districts of Belgaum, Dharwad, Karwar and Vijapur in Karnataka were greatly benefited.
-The college rendered useful service for these two provinces.
-Wherever we move in this area we are found to meet the past Willingdonians.
-In fact, to be a past Willingdonian has remained a bond of affection for many educated persons in the past.
-The college moved in the present buildings on 8 August 1924.
-At that time only the L-shaped wing to the east and the south were completed.
-The square block building of the Boys Hostel came up in 1925 and the two-storied Shahu Block in 1927.
-In 1932–33 the Science wing was started.
-The name of the college by then was known for its sterling merits of education, attracting students from faraway places.
-The progress of the college was rapid.
-During the period in 1935–44 the buildings of the Gymkhana, quarters for professors on either side of the approach road, the Girls Hostel, the Guest House (Karve Sadan) and the laboratory were set up.
-In 1944 the college celebrated its silver jubilee in an impressive manner.
+During this period, centres of higher education and colleges were rare.
+Students in southern Maharashtra and from the districts of Belgaum, Dharwad, Karwar, and Vijapur in Karnataka benefited from the establishment of the college.
+The college moved into its current buildings on 8 August 1924.
+At the time, only the L-shaped wing to the east and the south had been completed.
+The square block building of the Boys' Hostel was completed in 1925, and the two-storey Shahu Block in 1927.
+In 1932–33, the Science wing was started.
+Between 1935 and 1944, the Gymkhana building, residential quarters for professors on either side of the approach road, the Girls' Hostel, the Guest House (Karve Sadan), and a laboratory were constructed.
+In 1944, the college marked its silver jubilee.